flimflam-austin/hugo-cms-test/content/quick_reads/20200323-qtd-kenny-rogers/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“When I was young, my mom gave me one of the greatest pieces of advice I’ve ever gotten….She said, ‘Son, be happy where you are.
+      <div><blockquote><em>“When I was young, my mom gave me one of the greatest
+      pieces of advice I’ve ever gotten….She said, ‘Son, be happy where you are.
       Never be content to be there but if you’re not happy where you are, you’ll never be happy.’
-      And so at the low points of my career, I had to stop and think that this is all I ever wanted to do is make music anyway.”_
+And so at the low points of my career, I had to stop and think that this is all I ever wanted to do is make music anyway.”</em></blockquote><p></p></div>
     citation: KENNY ROGERS
     _key: 380e84c40bf1
   - order: 1
     useCheckmark: true
     body: >-
-      Kenny Rogers passed away Saturday.
-The son of a carpenter and a part-time cleaning lady sold 100 million+ records.
-The Grammy winner also won 19 American Music Awards - that’s more than any other artists with the exception of Taylor Swift, Michael Jackson, Alabama & Whitney Houston.
+      <div><p>Kenny Rogers passed away Saturday.
+The son of a carpenter and a
+      part-time cleaning lady sold 100 million+ records.
+The Grammy winner also won 19 American Music Awards - that’s more than any other artists with the exception of Taylor Swift, Michael Jackson, Alabama &amp; Whitney Houston.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 4a67011d6127